EESH-843/Covid-Quarantine-Assistance-Program/README.md

 ##System Requirements

-The following is a comprehensive list of the minimum system requirements to be able to execute this project successfully--  Windows or MacOS operating system
+The following is a comprehensive list of the minimum system requirements to be able to execute this project successfully--
+###Windows or MacOS operating system
- Python version<3.9
+-Python version<3.9
- Mysql
+-Mysql
- Source Code
+-Source Code
- Internet connection
+-Internet connection
- Hard disc space - at least 2MB
+-Hard disc space - at least 2MB
- Computer peripherals such as keyboard and mouse
+-Computer peripherals such as keyboard and mouse
-The following libraries must be installed to python (if not pre installed) through pip install command--  tkinter
+###The following libraries must be installed to python (if not pre installed) through pip install command--
+-tkinter
- mysql python connector
+-mysql python connector
- smtplib
- csv
- pillow
+-smtplib
+-csv
+-pillow